IoT in manufacturing:

 Supply chain optimization

-Manufacturing companies can optimize supply chain management with the help of smart sensors.
+Manufacturing companies can optimize supply chain management with the help of a dedicated IoT system.
 By equipping products or machines with RFID/NFC tags or QR codes, organizations can track their goods from raw materials to production stages.
 What is more, IoT-enabled asset tracking systems can be used to monitor and identify discrepancies between actual and expected stock levels.

 Benefit

-This allows manufacturers to accurately track their industrial assets and identify bottlenecks in the production process.
+IoT-powered supply chain tracking allows manufacturers to accurately monitor their industrial assets and identify bottlenecks in the production process.

 Quality assurance

-Manufacturers can use IoT-powered sensors to monitor many parameters, including pressure, temperature, and humidity, to ensure that goods meet set quality standards.
-By automatically examining product quality during the production process instead of when it's finished, organizations can considerably improve product quality while saving time and money.
+Manufacturers can use IoT-powered sensors to monitor important parameters across the production floor, including pressure, temperature, and humidity, to ensure that goods meet set quality standards.
+By automatically examining product quality during the production process instead of at the end of it, organizations can considerably improve product quality while saving time and money.

 Benefit

-This allows manufacturers to reduce the risk of product returns, boosting customer satisfaction and loyalty.
+Such an IoT-powered quality management system allows manufacturers to reduce the risk of product returns and boost customer satisfaction and loyalty.

 Safety improvement

-By equipping workers and machines with sensors, manufacturers can detect any potential safety hazards in near real-time.
+By equipping workers and machines with specialized sensors, manufacturers can detect any potential safety hazards in near real-time.
 For example, manufacturers can quickly identify the presence of hazardous chemicals or high temperatures in a factory environment and take appropriate actions to ensure worker safety.
-In addition, preventive maintenance practices can be triggered if sensor readings suggest a machine is malfunctioning.
+In addition, repair scheduling can be automatically triggered if sensor readings suggest a machine is malfunctioning.

 Benefit